haviet/static-on-foundation/_posts/2014-07-01-billboard-ql32.md

   caption: this is image one
 - preview: 380x250
   full: 1000x600
-  caption: this is image one
+  caption: this is image two
 - preview: 380x250
   full: 1000x600
-  caption: this is image one
+  caption: this is image three

 ---